-I’m concerned my floor is too damaged to be sanded.
+I’m concerned my wooden floor is too damaged to be sanded.
 Can you help?

 Do you sanding machines make lots of dust?